zaiisao/Documentation/en/Audio Broadcast/start_live_audio_web.md

 For simplicity, let's include the Agora Web SDK from a CDN source and copy `<script src="https://cdn.agora.io/sdk/release/AgoraRTCSDK-3.1.0.js"></script>` to the project file.

 Now, the project is set up.
-Next, we'll add the JavaScript code to implement the basic interactive broadcast functions.
+Next, we'll add the JavaScript code to implement the basic interactive streaming functions.

-## Implement the basic broadcast
+## Implement the basic interactive streaming

-This section introduces how to use the Agora Web SDK to start an interactive broadcast.
+This section introduces how to use the Agora Web SDK to start the interactive streaming.

 You need to work with two types of objects when using the Agora Web SDK:

 - Client object that represents the local client.
 The Client methods provide major functions for a voice/video call, such as joining a channel and publishing a stream.
 - Stream objects that represent the local and remote streams.
 The Stream methods define the behaviors of a stream object, such as the playback control and video encoder configurations.
 When you call a Stream method, you need to distinguish between the local and the remote streams.

-The following figure shows the API call sequence of a basic broadcast.
+The following figure shows the API call sequence of the basic interactive streaming.
 Note that these methods apply to different objects.

 ![](https://web-cdn.agora.io/docs-files/1592907363809)